Home » Price Action Trading Guide

 Although these candlestick formations may appear similar on the chart, they play a different role.
 Both of them have long lower wicks, small bodies and short (or no) upper wicks.

 The “Hammer” is a bullish reversal pattern and usually appears after the market has been in a bear trend.
 It may be spotted at support levels and indicates that price action has reached a trough and may reverse direction.
-This pattern represents an opportunity to go long, but still, traders need to have confirmation price action is indeed reversing up.
+This pattern represents an opportunity to go long, but traders should still look for confirmation that prices will indeed move to the upside.
 This may come in the form of a green candle with a closing price above the open price or the high price of the candle that precedes the “Hammer”.
-This pattern will have the following key features:
+This pattern has the following key features:

-• long lower wick (preferably three times longer than the body of the candle)
+• Long lower wick, preferably two or three times longer than the body of the candle

 “Hammer”

 The “Hanging Man” is a bearish reversal pattern and usually appears after the market has been in a bull trend.
-It may be spotted at resistance levels and indicates that price action has reached a peak and may reverse direction.
-This pattern represents an opportunity to go short, but still, traders need to have confirmation price action is indeed reversing down.
+It may be spotted at strong resistance levels, indicating price action has peaked and may reverse direction.
+This pattern represents an opportunity to go short.
+As with the “Hammer”, traders should beware of false signals and look for confirmation that the prices are indeed shifting down.
 This may come in the form of a red candle with a closing price below the open price or the low price of the candle that precedes the “Hanging Man”.
-This pattern will have the following key features:
+This pattern has the following key features:

-• long lower wick (preferably three times longer than the body of the candle)
+• Long lower wick, preferably two or three times longer than the body of the candle

 “Hanging Man”